amirtvk/SpringDataRest_StepByStep/README.md

 ### How to enable paging and sorting capability on findAll method?

 Extend you repository from `PagingAndSortingRepository` instead of 'CrudRepository'.
-Note that `PagingAndSortingRepository` is sub-interface of 'CrudRepository' and you don't loose any of predefined methods.
+Note that `PagingAndSortingRepository` is sub-interface of `CrudRepository` and you don't loose any of predefined methods.

 ```java
 @RepositoryRestResource